 Peter Thiel finds the unexplored corners of your creativity: that’s the central premise of this luminary’s bestseller.
 Peter Thiel argues that you need to escape competition and think for yourself if you truly want to forge your own path in business.

-Recommended by: Elon Musk (Founder of SpaceX and Tesla Motors)
+Elon Musk (Founder of SpaceX and Tesla Motors)

 Gareth Williams (Founder of Skyscanner)